trocher/pizzaGo/README.md

 ### Theoritical versus Real values

-Compared to the theoritical values, the real one can varie a lot depending on multiple factors.
+Compared to the theoritical values, the real ones can vary a lot depending on multiple factors.
 For example, the OS or the load on the computer at the moment the code is ran can have influence on its running time.

-One major variable found when implementing the project was the time taken by the following call used to simulate the time taken by each step of the pizza making:
+One variable found when implementing the project was the time taken by the following call used to simulate the time taken by each step of the pizza making:
 ```go
 time.Sleep(time.Duration(t) * time.Millisecond)
 ```
 indeed, according to the ```time``` package [documentation](https://pkg.go.dev/time#Sleep),
 > Sleep pauses the current goroutine for at least the duration d

 We hence have no guarranty that the sleep function will sleep exactly for the time specified, depending on the environment, it might in fact be much more.
-For example using two differents environment, when trying to sleep for 5ms multiple times, one was in fact sleeping for 6.25 ms in average when the other one was sleeping for 5.20 ms in average.
-When doing some tests in differents machine, it appear that linux configurations tends to be the more precise, we will hence benchmark the pizzeria on a computer running ubuntu 18.04.

 ### Throughput

 To obtain values for the throughput of the system, the go's benchmarking framework has been used, it can be found in [pizzeria_test.go](internal/components/pizzeria_test.go).
-It consist in timing multiple times runs of the pizzeria with differents ```NumberOfWorkers``` and ```NumberOfOvens``` parameters.
-The used configurations is described here :
+It consist in timing multiple times runs of the pizzeria with different ```NumberOfWorkers``` and ```NumberOfOvens``` parameters.
+The used configurations are described here :

 ````yaml
 # Config file for PizzaGo